SysBioChalmers/MetabolicAtlas/README.md

 After that, change to the folder `MetabolicAtlas`

 ### Add docker environment
-In the folder `MetabolicAtlas` that has been cloned, add a `.env` file based on the `.env.sample` file :
+In the folder `MetabolicAtlas` that has been cloned, add a `.env` file based on the `.env.sample` file:
 ```bash
 cp .env.sample .env
 ```
 and modify this `.env` file.

 The content of the file `.env` that has just been copied from `.env.sample` is shown below.
 Please change the value of `NEO4J_PASSWORD` with your preference.
-Other values can be kept as they are if you have clones the repositories with the instructions in the previous step and havn't changed the folder names.
+Other values can be kept as they are if you have fetched the repositories with the instruction in the previous step and haven't changed the folder names.
 Otherwise, change the location of `DATA_FILES_PATH` and `DATA_GENERATOR_PATH` accordingly.

 ```
 CERTBOT_EMAIL=